WildernessLabs/VSCode_Meadow_Extension/README.md

 ### Initial setup

-With all the listed preqrequisites installed, run `npm i` to ensure all of the packages are installed and up to date for the project.
+With all the listed pre-requisites installed, run `npm i` to ensure all of the packages are installed and up to date for the project.

 ### Checkout